Oil Changes for 2006 GMC Canyon

 Types of Motor Oil for GMCs

 Wondering if we carry the right motor oil for your GMC?
 We stock outstanding motor oils because that's what your engine deserves.
 Talk with a teammate and consult your owner's manual before picking a motor oil.
-At Firestone Complete Auto Care, you can choose from the following oils: Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
+At Firestone Complete Auto Care, you can choose from the following oils: Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
 There are plenty of motor oils on the market today, so why do we prefer these brands?
 They are proven winners.
-For example, when tested in taxi fleets across North America, Quaker State was shown to provide 2x more protection than the industry standard.
-[1] Pennzoil is another option.
-Pennzoil Synthetics are the most technologically advanced, fully formulated motor oils available and exceed current industry and manufacturer requirements.
-Then there's Shell Rotella heavy-duty engine oil.
-It's made for gasoline and diesel engines that need to survive the toughest working conditions, and is fortified to deliver increased wear protection, heightened performance in extreme temperatures, and improved oxidation resistance.
-Always refer to GMC's recommendations before going with a new or different motor oil for your 2006 GMC Canyon.
+For example, Pennzoil Synthetics are the most technologically advanced, fully formulated motor oils available and exceed current industry and manufacturer requirements.
+For heavy-duty engines, there's Shell Rotella.
+It's specifically designed for diesel and gasoline engines that need to survive the toughest working conditions, and is fortified to deliver increased wear protection, heightened performance in extreme temperatures, and improved oxidation resistance.
+For help picking the correct motor oil for your 2006 GMC Canyon, refer to GMC's recommendations first.

 Where to Go for 2006 GMC Canyon Oil Change